DabzillaNation/Audio-To-Vibrations/README.md

 It will ask you to select an audio device in the GUI and to confirm it.

-Once you select a device, the audio visualizer, debug window and control panel will open.
+Once you select a device, the audio visualizer and control panel will open.

 The visualizer just lets you see the audio waveform and you can edit various settings in realtime from the control panel.

 Open initface and start the server, you will see debug messages in the console letting you know it has connected to initface and with your device.
-You can also open and start the initface server beforehand.

 # Added Features:
 - More seamless connection, continuously rescans for initface on connection loss